infernojs/inferno/README.md

 ### `linkEvent` (package: `inferno`)

 `linkEvent()` is a helper function that allows attachment of `props`/`state`/`context` or other data to events without needing to `bind()` them or use arrow functions/closures.
 It works by hooking into Inferno's event system (so make sure the event you are using will use Inferno's event system).
-This is extremely useful when dealing with events in functional/stateless components.
+This is extremely useful when dealing with events in functional components.
 Below is an example:

 ```jsx
 import Inferno, { linkEvent } from 'inferno';